Orange-OpenSource/conllueditor/README.md

 ## Split or merge adjacent words (editing tokenisation)

 In order to split a word or join two (adjacent) words, use the `modify` button: the command `split <wordid>` inserts a new word to the right of `<wordid>`.
 This new word can then be edit, with a CTRL-click.
 The command `join <wordid>` merges the word with `<wordid>` with the following.
 This joined word gets the dependency relation of the word closer to root.

 Whole sentences can be split with the `sentsplit <wordid>` command.
 The current sentences can be concatenated with the following sentence with `sentjoin` command.

 In order to create a multiword token, use the `compose <wordid> <length>` command.
 Click on the multiword token bar (at the bottom of the dependency tree/graph to open a dialogue which allows to edit or delete the token (i.e. the `n-m` line).

 All operations which change the tokenisation of the sentence will create a `incoherent # text and forms` warning.
-This is because the è# text = ....` metadata must be coherent with the concatenation of forms (taken into account `SpacesAfter`/`SpaceAfter` fields in the MISC column.
+This is because the `# text = ....` metadata must be coherent with the concatenation of forms (taken into account `SpacesAfter`/`SpaceAfter` fields in the MISC column.
 Unless earlier versions, the `# text ...` is no longer updated automatically, but must be adapted manually using the `edit metadata` button.

 ## Commands to be used with `modify` button: